w84death/mountain-of-hope/README.md

-# Rat is Fat
+# Mountain of Hope

-Game made on Slavic Game Jam 2015
+Game made on Theater Game Jam (PGA 2015)

-## More info when the jam begin (14:00GMT)
+## More info maybe later :D